NueeKip/Kabarak-University-Orientation-Android-Application/README.md

-##Kabarak University Student Orient Application
+Kabarak University Student Orient Application

-Student Orientation Application
+This is a Kabarak University Android Application to facilitate easy access of academic services by students.